SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

 - Configure the following macros in the `ssi_master_example.h` file and update/modify following macros, if required.

 - `SSI_MASTER_TRANSFER`: This macro is enabled default.
-It sends and receives data in full=duplex.
+It sends and receives data in full-duplex.

   ```C
     #define SSI_MASTER_TRANSFER ENABLE    // To use the transfer API